NOTE: Art. 875.1 eff. until Aug. 1, 2022. See Acts 2021, No. 313.

 to the defendant or his dependents, the court shall do either of the following:

-(a) Waive all or any portion of the financial obligations.
+(a) Waive all or any portion of the financial obligations, except as provided in

 (b) Order a payment plan that requires the defendant to make a monthly payment to